-On January 4, 2006, we obtained a \$5.4 million loan from Crown Bank, N.A. ("Crown").
-The land and buildings, among other assets, located at our principal manufacturing facility and a \$700,000 Certificate of Deposit held by Crown serve as collateral for this loan.
-The loan is payable over a 10-year term.
-The interest rate is adjusted annually to a fixed rate for the year equal to the prime rate plus 1%, with a floor of 7.5%.
+Our capital resources are expected to continue to decline over the next several quarters as the result of spending on research and development projects, including clinical trials.
+On May 10, 2006, we raised \$12 million in a registered direct offering of our common stock to two institutional investors.
+Under the terms of this financing, we sold 3,669,725 shares of VIVUS common stock at a price of \$3.27 per share.
+On January 4, 2006, we obtained a \$5.4 million loan from Crown Bank, N.A. ("Crown"), secured by the land and buildings, among other assets, located at our principal manufacturing facility and a \$700,000 Certificate of Deposit held by Crown.
+The loan is payable over a 10-year term and the interest rate will be fixed at 8.25%, which is the prime rate plus 1% at the time of funding and then will be adjusted annually to a fixed rate for the year equal to the prime rate plus 1% with a floor of 7.5%.
 On December 22, 2005, we purchased from our landlord our principal manufacturing facility, which was previously leased, for \$7.1 million.
 The purchase price was funded in part by \$3.3 million of restricted cash, which was being held by the landlord as cash collateral for renovations to the facility upon the termination of the lease and the remainder with cash.
+On March 15, 2005, we sold 6,250,000 shares of our common stock at a price of \$3.40 per share, providing us with net proceeds of \$19.6 million.